BackPackerDz/Wordpress-Android/README.md

 # Wordpress-Android
-App that use WP-JSON API to retrieve posts from Wordpress
+App that use WP-JSON API to retrieve posts from Wordpress website